-Parents need to pay close attention to how they store laundry products before, during, and after use.
+Laundry detergents are poisonous.
+So pay close attention to how you store them before, during, and after use.

-- Keep laundry products in their original containers with the original label on them.
+Keep laundry products in their original containers with the original label on them.
 Close them tightly when not in use.

-- Pay special attention to spray bottles.
-They are a common source of exposure to cleaning solutions and should be kept out of a child's reach.
+Pay special attention to spray bottles.
+They are a common source of accidental poisoning and should be kept out of a child's reach.

-- Never let your children handle or play with the packs.
-The packs dissolve quickly when in contact with water, wet hands, or saliva.
+Never let your children handle or play with the packets.
+The packets dissolve quickly when in contact with water, wet hands, or saliva.

-- If your child does put one of these packets in his mouth or gets any in his eye, call Poison Help at 1-800-222-1222 immediately.
+If your child does get the contents of one of these packets in his mouth or gets any in his eye, call Poison Help at 1-800-222-1222 immediately.

 Washers & Dryers

-- Use childproof locks on front-loading washers and dryers to prevent small children from opening the doors while they are in use and also to prevent them from ever crawling in the machines.
+Use child locks on front-loading washers and dryers to prevent small children from opening the doors while they are in use and also to prevent them from ever crawling in the machines.

-- Clean the lint trap after each use to help prevent fires.
+Clean the lint trap after each use to help prevent fires.
 Clogged lint traps are a common cause of house fires.
-In fact, the Consumer Product Safety Commission (CPSC) reports that washers and dryers were involved in 1 out of every 22 home fires reported in 2006-2010.
+In fact, the Consumer Product Safety Commission (CPSC) reports that washers and dryers were involved in one out of every 22 home fires reported in 2006-2010.

-- Do not lean or allow children to play or hang on the doors of washers and dryers, as this can cause them to tip over.
+Do not lean on or allow children to play or hang on the doors of washers and dryers, because this can cause them to tip over.

 Young children may want to explore this "mysterious opening" we call the laundry chute.
 While convenient for adults, it poses a great danger for small children.